1930 United States Senate election in Illinois

 The 1930 United States Senate election in Illinois took place on November 4, 1930.

-Incumbent Republican Charles S. Deneen was unseated in the Republican primary.
+Incumbent Republican Charles S. Deneen was unseated in the Republican Party's primary election.
 Democrat J. Hamilton Lewis, who previously held this Senate seat from 1913 to 1919, won a second nonconsecutive term.

-This election was notable as being the first instance in which a major party nominated a female candidate for United States Senate, with Ruth Hanna McCormick, widow of Deneen's predecessor in this seat Medill McCormick, being the Republican nominee.
+This election was notable as being among first instances in which a major party nominated a female candidate for United States Senate, with Ruth Hanna McCormick (the widow of Medill McCormick –Deneen's predecessor in this seat) becoming the Republican nominee after defeating Deneen in the Republican party's primary election.

 This was the first time since the Seventeenth Amendment to the United States Constitution made U.S. senators popularly elected that a Democrat won a U.S. Senate election in the state of Illinois.